What is it like being a woman today? Part 2

-Being a woman in 2020 isn’t all bad.
+Being a woman today isn’t all bad.
 We have unprecedented access to information, we can reach out to those who need support, and we can speak out about the areas of inequity that persist.

 Continued from Being A Woman in 2020 Part 1, a woman living and relatively thriving in 2020 has an undeniable general liberation.
 Women changemakers are continuously knocking down barriers for the collective good just as everyday women are expanding and taking up space.
 This disruption has come with knowledge and emancipation- we know our rights, we know what we deserve, and we are collectively choosing to reach for our full potential.